MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Payment:**

-     - After payment completed by the user in Finance Department, the payment request moved to **Under Processing** stage.
+     - The Payment request is processing in Finanace Department, once the payment is completed in Finance Department, then the request will moved to Under Processing stage.

      - User can use to compare the Payment status in between the **Visa Request** and **Finance Department**.